chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 ### 8.3.4 信号的接收与处理

 The kernel checks the value of the TIF_SIGPENDING flag of the process before allowing the process to resume its execution in User Mode.
 Thus, the kernel checks for the existence of pending signals every time it finishes handling an interrupt or an exception.
-If it has pending signals, then calling handler do_notify_resume()->do_signal(), refer to section ret_from_intr.
+If it has pending signals, then calling handler do_notify_resume()->do_signal(), refer to section [9.3.2 ret_from_intr](#9-3-2-ret-from-intr).

 函数do_notify_resume()定义于arch/x86/kernel/signal.c: